-- You will be trained on how to service, maintain and repair Scania vehicles which have the latest Scania Super power train technology
+- You will be trained on how to: Service, Maintain and Repair Scania trucks which have the latest New G-Series and XT Range cutting-edge technology

 - Set up accessories and specific equipment on the vehicles

-- Work alongside a qualified technician/mentor to learn how to carry out repairs according to Scania procedures in a safe and responsible manner
+- Working alongside a qualified Technician/Mentor learning how to carry out repairs according to Scania procedures in a safe and responsible manner